mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## How Toolpad fits in

-Addressing all the aforementioned problems leads to a better developer experience.
+Addressing the aforementioned problems leads to a better developer experience.
 Toolpad solves them in the following ways:

+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/why-toolpad/why-toolpad.png", "alt": "How Toolpad fits in your codebase", "caption": "How Toolpad fits in your codebase", "zoom": false }}

 ### Front-end UI